 Electronic and Keyless Door Locks

-Electronic and keyless door locks are recommended when numerous persons require access to a secure area, but you do not want to give each of them a key.
+Electronic and keyless door locks are recommended when numerous persons require access to a secure area, However, you do not want to give each of them a key.
 Some more recent alternatives can improve security by locking for a period of time after a particular number of failed code entry attempts.

 Electric Strike Locks